All Episodes

 I don't really know what it fully implies, but it fascinates me.

-By the time we experienced it, it's actually, you know, already passed by a few seconds.
+By the time we experience it, it's actually, you know, already passed by a few seconds.

-And so these eggs are actually, which are random generators that are all around the world network, they're supposed to be spitting out random numbers, all of a sudden when we have
+And so these eggs are actually, which are random generators that are all around the world network, that are supposed to be, you know, spitting out random numbers.

-very significant global events, that range from global meditations, by the way, to very
+All of a sudden, when we have very significant global events that range from global meditations, by the way, to very dramatic events like 911, these generators start acting weird.

-They start to output coherent data, coherent spikes, and like you were mentioning, the spikes start to move towards higher levels of coherency prior even to the event occurring.
+They start to output coherent data, coherent spikes, and like you were mentioning, the spike starts to move towards higher levels of coherency prior even to the event occurring.

 Some kind of rift in space-time.